-Just over 4,000 practising solicitors and more than 400 head offices are based in Wales (this is an estimate figure due to cross-border working).
-This
+Just over 4,000 practising solicitors and 400 head offices are based in Wales (this is an estimate figure due to cross-border working).
+This is around 4% of all law firm head offices.
+Around one-quarter of Wales-based firms and practising certificate holders are in Cardiff.

-Wales-based law firms continued to thrive in 2019/20.
-Their turnover came to £435m in 2017/18, up £55m compared with five years ago.
+Wales-based law firms continued to thrive.
+Their turnover came to $\pm$ 442m in 2020/21, up $\pm$ 45m compared with five years ago.